*Updated October 19 2021

-Please note N64 systems run a signal of either 240p or 480i depending on the game and and won't play on most newer HDTVs without adjusting the TV settings.
+N64 systems run a signal of either 240p or 480i depending on the game and won't play on most newer HDTVs without adjusting the TV settings.
 The TV may show a “NO SIGNAL” message.
-Some TVs will detect this and automatically make the change (this could take upwards of 10 minutes for the TV to recognize the specific signal while the system with game is powered on).
+Some TVs will detect this and automatically make the change (this could take upwards of 5 minutes for the TV to recognize the specific signal while the system with the game is powered on).
 Some other HDTV models will not be able to recognize it automatically and the user will have to modify the settings manually.

-Please clean the metal connector to the game and system:
+Clean the metal connector to the game and system using the follow steps: